Skip to main content

 How do I handle staff meals without skewing data?
 Log them.
 Allocate a daily allowance, ring them through at £0, and track the cost in your P&L under staff welfare so GP stays honest.

-Scrappy counting and proud culture can cut wastage by half in a month, freeing cash for the comeback.
+Scrappy counting and proud culture can cut wastage fast, freeing cash for the comeback.

 Need Help Implementing These Ideas?